SFU-CMPT-201/a9-pub/README.md

 discussed in class. `main.c` contains a main function that tests your allocator. `alloc.h` contains the definitions used for implementation and testing.

+Debugging in this assignment could be challenging to some of you.
+We highly recommend you to use `cgdb` to debug your program as you can readily inspect how you use the heap.
+Logging will likely not suffice.

 Before you start the assignment, make sure you `record`.

 ## Allocator Design Overview